-The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and location of the balconies respects the privacy of the immediate abutters to the project.
-The new construction at the property will bring the buildings up to 3 stories in height, 35 feet at its tallest point, which is consistent with the structures in the surrounding neighborhood.
+The size and massing of the proposed new structures matches those in the surrounding neighborhood and the proposed step backs on buildings and location of the balconies locations of the roof decks respects the privacy of the immediate abutters to the project.
+The new construction at the property will bring the buildings up to 3 stories in height, 37 feet at its tallest point, which is consistent with the structures in the surrounding neighborhood.
 The proposed new construction does not include basements and therefore will not require major soil disruption at site which should allow for the topography at the site to remain essentially the same.
+There will be minimal disruption to the grading at the site as only one of the buildings will require excavation for its basements.
+The existing basement in the existing single-family structure will be reused for the basements in Building 3 and Building 1 will not have a basement.
 Landscaping at the site will also be greatly enhanced and increased from the existing nonconforming 2% to a conforming 26%.
 The project will require that one existing street tree be removed to create the required driveway width for the interior parking area, but Planning Staff has proposed a condition to help alleviate the removal of this tree which would require the Applicant to provide two street trees back to the city.